-Notice is hereby given that the Forty First Annual General Meeting of Printcare PLC will be held on 23 September 2022 at 10.00 a.m at the registered office of the Company, Printcare PLC No. 77, Nungamugoda Road, Kelaniya via Zoom (Audio / Video - Virtual AGM) to transact the following business.
+Notice is hereby given that the Forty Second Annual General Meeting of Printcare PLC will be held on 26 September 2023 at 3.00 p.m at the registered office of the Company, Printcare PLC No. 77, Nungamugoda Road, Kelaniya via Zoom (Audio / Video - Virtual AGM) to transact the following businesses.

-- 1. To receive and consider the Report of the Directors and the Statement of Accounts for the year ended 31 March 2022 and Report of the Auditors thereon. - Re-Appointment of Directors in terms of Article 83 (i) of the Articles of Association of the Company. - Mr. E. Chatoor, who retires by rotation as a Director being eligible has offered himself for re-appointment. - Ms. A. Coomaraswamy, who retires by rotation as a Director being eligible has offered herself for re-appointment. - Mr. C.V.
-Kulatilaka, who retires by rotation as a Director being eligible has offered himself for re-appointment. - 3.
-Re-Appointment of Directors in terms of Article 89 of the Articles of Association of the Company. - Mr. Krishna Ravindran, who has been appointed to the Board since the last Annual General Meeting, as a Director, retires and being eligible offers himself for re-appointment.. - Mr. Steven Mark Enderby, who has been appointed to the Board since the last Annual General Meeting, as a Director retires and being eligible offers himself for re-appointment. - 4.
-Re-appointment of Directors in terms of section 211 of the Companies Act No 7 of 2007.
-Accordingly, the following resolution to be passed for this purpose, if thought fit. - Mr. Merrill J. Fernando, who is 92 years of age as a Director in terms of Section 211 of the Companies Act No. 07 of 2007.
+- To receive and consider the Report of the Directors and the Statement of Accounts for the year ended 31 March 2023 and Report of the Auditors thereon. - Re-appointment of Directors in terms of Article 83 (i) of the Articles of Association of the Company. - Mr. E. Chatoor, who retires by rotation as a Director being eligible has offered himself for re-appointment. - 3.
+Appointment of Director since the Last Annual General Meeting in terms of Article 89 of the Articles of Association of the Company. - Mr. Malik Joseph Fernando appointed to the Board on 31st July 2023 being eligible re-appointed as a Director. - 4.
+Re-appointment of Directors in terms of section 211 of the Companies Act no 7 of 2007.
+Accordingly, the following resolutions to be passed for this purpose, if thought fit. - Mr. D. Warnakulasooriya, who is 84 years of age as a Director in terms of Section 211 of the Companies Act No. 07 of 2007.